-Affording college as an adult
+Affording college as an adult: Adult learners share tips

-How to pay for going back to school
+How to pay for college as an adult

 Fill out the FAFSA

 The Free Application for Federal Student Aid is the official application to get government-provided financial assistance for college.
-This application covers work-study program eligibility, grants and federally-backed student loans.
-Most schools require you to complete the FAFSA for scholarship eligibility, too.
+This application covers work-study program eligibility, grants like the Pell Grant and federally-backed student loans.
+Note that the Pell Grant is only available to undergraduates, though graduate students may qualify for other grants.

 Though parents often complete the FAFSA for their children, older adults should also fill out a FAFSA for themselves if returning to school.
 To complete the FAFSA, you must collect recent tax returns, bank statements and other financial documents.